TDKorn/insta-tweet/README.md

 ## What's InstaTweet?
 InstaTweet is a tool to automatically repost content from Instagram to Twitter.

-After you configure a ```Profile``` and add the Instagram users of your choice, InstaTweet will periodically scrape their accounts to check for new posts.
-When new content is found, it will be automatically downloaded, uploaded to Twitter, and tweeted.
+Simply create a ```Profile```, configure the necessary Instagram/Twitter settings, and populate the ```user_map``` with Instagram users to scrape.
+InstaTweet will then periodically check their accounts for new posts, and any new content will be automatically downloaded, uploaded to Twitter, and tweeted.

 <br>